-Concordia University Texas accepts Applications for Admission on a rolling basis.
-All materials must be submitted prior to 1 month prior to the start of classes.
-Please contact the Office of Admissions regarding exceptions or extensions.
+Concordia University Texas accepts undergraduate Applications for Admission on a rolling basis.
+All materials must be submitted one (1) month prior to the start of classes.
+Specific application deadlines are established for the Accelerated Degree Program and graduate programs.
+Please contact the Office of Admissions regarding deadline dates, exceptions or extensions.

-International students may need more time to complete the visa process, and so should have their files complete by June 1 for the Fall term and November 1 for the Spring term.
+International students may need more time to complete the visa process.
+Applicants should have their files complete by June 1 for the Fall term and November 1 for the Spring term.
+International graduate students must be accepted for admission and place one semester's tuition on deposit in enough time to have a visa issued from their home country.
+In the event a student cannot get the visa approved for the semester of application, admission can be rolled to the following semester.